Triathlon für Einsteiger — Schwimmen, Radfahren, Laufen

 How long does it take to complete a sprint triathlon as a beginner?

-Most newcomers finish a sprint triathlon in 1:30 to 2:00 hours.
-With 12 weeks of preparation, this is very achievable.
+Most beginners finish a sprint triathlon in 1:30 to 2:00 hours.
+With 12 weeks of preparation, this is achievable.

-Do you need to know front crawl for a triathlon?
+Do you need to know how to front crawl for a triathlon?

-Not necessarily—breaststroke is allowed.
+Not necessarily — breaststroke is allowed.
 However, front crawl is significantly faster and more energy-efficient.
-Taking a swim course before training is worthwhile.
+Taking a swimming course before training is worthwhile.

 More from our magazines